Matthias the Warrior

 - Dumb Muscle: Very much so.

-- Fat Bastard: In the book.
-Looks more like another rat in the series.
+- Fat Bastard: In the book, though not in the series.

 - Fat Idiot: In the book.
 Still not very bright in the series, though.

 - No Sense of Direction: Gets himself lost in Mossflower while trying to find the horde's base again.

 - Oh, Crap!: Once he see Asmodeus approaching him.
 The utterly and rightfully terrified look on his face speaks volumes.

 - Overranked Soldier: Comes off as barely competent enough to be a corporal, let alone a captain.